Stepan Tarabalka: Death

 Tarabalka was killed in action on 13 March 2022, at the age of 29, with rumours at the time raising suspicion he was the mysterious Ghost figure.
 According to Ukrainian sources, he died while on a mission, outnumbered in a dogfight.
 Tarabalka was buried in a cemetery in Korolivka, near Kolomyia.
 The Ukrainian Government planned to auction his helmet and gloves to raise funds for the ongoing conflict.
 It posthumously awarded him Ukraine's top award for bravery, the Order of the Golden Star, with the title Hero of Ukraine.

 Personal life

 Tarabalka was married and had an 8-year-old son at the time of his death.
+His mother, Nataliia Tarabalka, is a founder of the "Warmth of the Winged Soul" health center in the village of Tseniava.